BlasBenito/distantia/README.md

 ## Install

-The package `distantia` can be installed from CRAN.
+Version 1.0.2 of `distantia` can be installed from CRAN.

 ``` r
 install.packages("distantia")
 ```

-The development version can be installed from GitHub.
+Version 2.0.0 can be installed from GitHub.

 ``` r
 remotes::install_github(